sagemath/sagewiki_to_gh-2022-10-10/padics/ZpSmallPrecision.md

 625 loops, best of 3: 389 ns per loop
 }}}

+This may be better done as an interface to p-adics in FLINT 2: see [[https://github.com/SPancratz/flint2/blob/trunk/padic.h]]

 == Tasks ==

  1. Using `sage/rings/finite_rings/integer_mod.pyx` and `sage/rings/padics/padic_(capped_relative_element.pyx AND capped_absolute_element.pyx AND fixed_modulus_element.pyx)` as a model, implement Zp and Qp using machine arithmetic.